History of Waterford Crystal

 In the 1980's computer technology improved the accuracy of the raw materials mix, known in the crystal industry as the “batch”.
 Pure raw materials are consistently blended for much greater accuracy than was possible a century or two ago.
-The greater accuracy than was possible a century or two ago.
-The latest furnace design, one that uses natural gas instead of oil was introduced in November 1986, and saved the Company £2 million on their annual oil import bill.
+The latest furnace design, one that uses natural gas instead of oil, was introduced in November 1986 and saved the company £2 million on its annual oil import bill.
 In addition, the research and development portion of the company identified major cost and quality improvements that could be realised through the use of diamond wheel cutting.
-Diamond wheels are introduced into production in 1987.
-These have assisted Waterford craftsmen in creating even more exciting and intricate patterns.
+Introduced into production in 1987, diamond wheels have assisted Waterford craftsmen in creating even more exciting and intricate patterns.

-It was later in 1986 that Waterford Glass Ltd. acquired Wedgwood, the prestigious North Staffordshire pottery in England, specialising since 1759 in exquisite bone china and earthenware.
+In 1986 Waterford Glass Ltd. acquired Wedgwood, the prestigious North Staffordshire pottery in England that has specialised since 1759 in exquisite bone china and earthenware.
 Wedgwood is arguably the greatest name in ceramics in the world today and was strong in markets where Waterford needed to develop.

 In the late 1980’s and early 1990’s, Waterford Crystal was hit by a severe financial crisis.
-It was due mainly to a dramatic fall in the value of the dollar, decline in demand, inflationary labour agreements and unsuccessful and costly restructuring attempts.
-It was in 1990 when new investors turned the trend around with a cash injection.
+This was due mainly to a dramatic fall in the value of the dollar, decline in demand, inflationary labour agreements and unsuccessful and costly restructuring attempts.
+But in 1990 new investors turned the trend around with a cash injection.

 Waterford Crystal launched the Marquis brand in 1991.
 This extensive range of crystal products, including stemware and hollowware pieces, was the first brand in the company’s two hundred year history fine enough to carry the name Waterford Crystal.
 New products were introduced from the finest crystal facilities in Europe in 1992, all manufactured to the same exacting standards as Waterford.

-The Waterford Wedgwood Group has enlisted the help of celebrities to promote their brands.
-John Rocha’s Waterford designs were an overnight success as were British designer Jasper Conran’s designs.
-Other acquisitions made by Waterford Wedgwood includes the ceramic companies Rosenthal and All Clad.
+The Waterford Wedgwood Group has also enlisted the help of celebrities to promote its brands.
+John Rocha’s Waterford designs were an overnight success, as were British designer Jasper Conran’s designs.
+Other acquisitions made by Waterford Wedgwood include the ceramic companies Rosenthal and All Clad.

-Perhaps Waterford Crystal’s greatest promotion to date was the Times Square New Year’s Eve Millennium Ball of which an estimated 1.2 billion people watched with awe and amazement as the 6-foot diametric crystal ball was lowered down the pole during the New York year 2000 countdown.
+Perhaps Waterford Crystal’s greatest promotion to date has been the Times Square New Year’s Eve Millennium Ball – an estimated 1.2 billion people watched with awe and amazement as the six-foot diametric crystal ball was lowered down the pole during the New York year 2000 countdown.

 During the difficult financial crisis in 2008, the Waterford Wedgwood Group and associated companies were unable to secure additional financial revenue to maintain the operation of their global business.
 On 30th January 2009, it was announced that Waterford Crystal was in receivership.

-In July 2015 Fiskars Corporation (Fiskars), a leading global supplier of consumer products for the home, garden and outdoors, acquired the WWRD group of companies (WWRD) and its portfolio of iconic luxury home and lifestyle brands, which include Waterford, Wedgwood, Royal Doulton, Royal Albert and Rogaška.
-Fiskars continues executing its growth strategy and becomes a leading global branded consumer goods company in the luxury and premium home and lifestyle products market, with a clear focus on tabletop, giftware and interior décor.
-For Fiskars Living business, the WWRD acquisition creates a strong presence in the U.S., and will further enhance Fiskars’ market position in Europe and Asia-Pacific.
+The latest chapter of the Waterford Crystal story opened in July 2015 when Fiskars Corporation (Fiskars), a leading global supplier of consumer products for the home, garden and outdoors, acquired the WWRD group of companies including Waterford, Wedgwood, Royal Doulton, Royal Albert and Rogaška.
+With such iconic brands in its care, Fiskars continues to lead the way in the luxury and premium home and lifestyle products market, specialising in tabletop, giftware and interior décor.

 From small beginnings, and thanks to the vision of numerous talented and hardworking individuals along the way, Waterford Crystal dazzles around the world into the 21st century.